Skip to content

 showProtocolView();

-//If the privacy statement is agreed
+//If agree to privacy statement

 if( agreeProtocol ){